NoRedInk/noredink-ui/.github/pull_request_template.md

 Please use the template that's relevant for your situation and delete the other templates.
+If this is just a noredink-ui repo doc change, you don't need to follow a template.

 # :label: Bump for version `VERSION_NUMBER`